Day Care Health and Safety

-Illness and Exclusion: According to volumes of respected research, exposure and built-up resistance to colds, viruses or other minor childhood illnesses in group care will actually strengthen a child’s immune system.
+Illness and Exclusion: According to volumes of respected research, exposure and built-up resistance to colds, viruses, or other minor childhood illnesses in group care will actually strengthen a child’s immune system.
 The American Academy of Pediatrics recommends that children need not be excluded from education and care programs unless any of the following exists, in which case exclusion from the Center is required:

 - Illness that prevents the child from participating comfortably in program activities.

-- Illness that calls for greater care than the staff can provide without compromising the health, safety and participation of other children.
+- Illness that calls for greater care than the staff can provide without compromising the health, safety, and participation of other children.

-- Unusual lethargy, irritability, persistent crying, difficulty breathing or other signs of possible severe illness.
+- Unusual lethargy, irritability, persistent crying, difficulty breathing, or other signs of possible severe illness.

-- Communicable diseases such as Chicken Pox, Measles, Mumps, etc. require a specific number of days after the onset of the accompanying rash before the child may return.
+- Communicable diseases such as Chicken Pox, Measles, Mumps, etc. require a specific number of days after the onset of the accompanying rash before a child may return.
 Call your child’s doctor or the Center for info.

 Absentees: If your child is ill and/or cannot attend for any reason, please advise us by 8:00 am of the day of the absence.